 Her goal is to expand and nurture her skills as an advocate for children with disabilities and underserved communities so their voices are heard and they have the same access and participation to Early Intervention as their counterparts.

 Ruth Horry is a community advocate, member of the Family Advisory Board (FAB), and former FAB Fellow for United for Brownsville.
-Her newest role at Community Solutions as Community Engagement Specialist was formed to further the creation of community and efficiency in sharing resources and services amongst the FAB, Provider Action Team (PAT), and the communities we serve.
+Her new role as Manager was formed to further the creation of community and efficiency in sharing resources and services amongst the FAB, Provider Action Team (PAT), and the communities we serve.
+Ruth is particularly interested in increasing families’ access to essential services for young children, such as daycare.
+Drawing on her experience leading work that increased sign ups for the 2021 Federal Child Tax Credit by 1200%, Ruth is designing new improvement projects to help families get the supports they need.
 She has dedicated the past 6 years to assisting the community and its members with changing the narrative of Brownsville by making their voices heard and creating a seat at the table.
 She is the proud mother of three beautiful girls, her oldest going on her third year in college, middle child in high school, and the youngest in kindergarten.
 Ruth is a small business owner and CEO of The Coco Pauline Company, a candle & body shop, where her passion is creating a space for women who look like her to thrive and have a platform to shine.

 Ashanti Walker is a member of the Family Advisory Board (FAB) and our new FAB fellow.
 She is very passionate about her community service work that she does mainly in the Brownsville and in the ENY community.
 She was born and raised in East New York (ENY), Brooklyn and is a proud Mother of 3 beautiful children.
 She wholeheartedly believes “Our culture is our cure and that our life is our curriculum”- Queen Taese.
 Ashanti graduated from Ashford University with a BA in Early Childhood Education.
 She is currently in a homeschooling certification course with Liberated Minds Hueniversity where she will be certified as a powerful, professional and proficient homeschooler under the tutelage of Queen Taese and Mama Major.